DancesWithDingo/ViewModelToolkit/README.md

 ### `ViewModelBase` class

 At the root of the hierarchy is `ViewModelBase`, which provides the basic functionality.
-An `IsDirty` property is managed by a `Set<T>` function that handles the `INotifyPropertyChanged` calls and sets the `IsDirty` flag automatically.
+An `IsDirty` property is managed by the `Set<T>` function that handles the `INotifyPropertyChanged` calls and sets the `IsDirty` flag automatically.

 Basic usage of `ViewModel.Set<T>` within a property setter is illustrated here: